She Wore a Blue Kimono

 This story is told from Carlisle's point of view, I'd imagine around the time when he was still wandering the earth as a lonely vampire soul, long before he met Edward or Esme.

-Just as a warning, this fic is nothing like what I usually write.
+Just as a warning, this fic is not like what I usually write.
 It's a slightly twisted little tale.
 The scariest part about it is that it could easily be canon.
-See if you can guess what's really going on...
+See if you can guess what's really going on.